Fraudster who stole antiques from elderly jailed

 Peter Taylor, 61, posted flyers and business cards through letterboxes in west London homes to target people desperate for money to pay their mortgages, looking to boost their pensions or wanting to provide financial help to family members.

-He would then store or sell the items, but the proceeds promised to the victims were not sent and he became evasive and often impossible to contact.
+He would then store or sell the items, which included artworks, rugs, jewellery, furniture and kitchenware, but the proceeds promised to the victims were not sent and he usually ceased contact with them.

-Taylor was found guilty of 11 counts of fraud following a trial.
+Taylor was found guilty of 11 counts of fraud following a trial which concluded in January.

 In passing sentence at Isleworth Crown Court on Thursday, Judge Sarah Paneth said the defendant had been “motivated by greed and arrogance”.